 Enjoy herbs & flowers and the wonderful view overlooking the city.
 You'll go up to the garden entrance by airy gondola; on the way you can see great waterfalls from the above.

 Mosaic Mall is a restaurants/shops complex facing the port.
-From the deck you will have a typical view of Kobe including the Kobe's landmark, Kobe Port Tower.
+From the deck you will have a typical view of Kobe including Kobe Port Tower, Kobe's landmark.
 Also 45 min. sightseeing boats are available at the port.

 Nankinmachi Chinatown is always crowded with tourists looking for good Chinese street food.

 Strolling around the town is a lot of fun.
-A long shopping arcade of all kinds of shops is also located in the neighborhood.
+A long shopping arcade of various kinds of shops is also located in the neighborhood.